sheehui/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always"></div>

-## **1. Introduction**
+## 1. Introduction

 ### 1.1 Purpose
-This document intends to cover the multi-layered design architecture of DonnaFin.io, and can be used by the intended audience in order to better understand the inner workings of the program and better understand the interaction between the various components than form DonnaFin.
+This document intends to cover the multi-layered design architecture of DonnaFin, and can be used by the intended audience in order to better understand the inner workings of the program and better understand the interaction between the various components than form DonnaFin.

 ### 1.2 Target Audience
 This developer guide is aimed at developers and advanced users of DonnaFin
-* Developers: anyone who wish to upgrade DonnaFin.IO to support more functions.
+* Developers: anyone who wish to upgrade DonnaFin to support more functions.
 * Advanced Users: Financial Advisors who wish to better understand the features that DonnaFin Provides.

 ### 1.3 About Donnafin